tryton/tryton/doc/index.rst

 * Closed

-  The value of the asset has been completly depreciated.
+  The value of the asset has been completely depreciated.

 A wizard "Create Assets Moves" allows to post all accounting move up to a date.